Is Robinhood Safe?

 Accounts and Tradable Products

-You can trade stocks on margin or with cash at Robinhood.
-All cryptocurrency accounts use cash.
-Only stock, ETF, and bond positions are covered by SIPC insurance.
+You can trade securities on margin or with cash at Robinhood if you meet the requirements.
+Crypto accounts use cash, and futures margin is separate from securities margin.
+Only eligible securities and cash held in a brokerage account are covered by SIPC insurance.

 Cash Features

-For improved payment options, Robinhood offers the Gold Card, a Visa Signature card made of stainless steel, accepted wherever Visa is, with no foreign transaction fees.
-The card offers 3% cash back on all purchases and has no annual fee, but you must have a Gold subscription to get it.
+steel, works anywhere Visa is accepted, and has no foreign transaction fees.
+It gives 3% cash back on purchases and has no annual card fee, but you need a Gold subscription to get it.

 Financial Planning and Investment Advice

-One service is for new users who have never traded before.
-To use this, open the app, tap the head-and-shoulders icon in the bottom-right, go to the Menu by tapping the three lines in the top-left, and select Investing.
+One service is for new customers who haven’t traded before.
+To use it, open the app, tap the head-and-shoulders icon in the bottom-right, go to the Menu by tapping the three lines in the top-left, and select Investing.
 Scroll down to find the first-trade recommendation link.
-Robinhood’s robot will ask questions and suggest a portfolio of ETFs.
+Robinhood’s robot will ask some questions and suggest a portfolio of ETFs.

-Retirement accounts also get portfolio suggestions, but these are one-time recommendations.
-Robinhood does not provide ongoing monitoring for these accounts.
+Retirement accounts can also get portfolio suggestions, but these are one-time tips.
+Robinhood doesn’t provide ongoing account monitoring for self-directed IRAs.

 Opening an Account